Cricket Is More Than a Game for Filipinas in Hong Kong

 Not so in Hong Kong, where the Divas are helping cricket spread among the city’s Filipino workers.
 The game is proving to be a welcome diversion for a hardworking community for whom life is often difficult.

 While most families in Hong Kong are law-abiding employers and often form warm relations with their helpers, emotional and sometimes physical abuse are occupational hazards.
 One of the most shocking instances was the 2013 case of a young Indonesian domestic worker, Erwiana Sulistyaningsih, who was starved and tortured by her employer for months.
-More common is the kind of pettiness that see’s a helper’s pay docked for transgressions like using a heater.
+More common is the kind of pettiness that sees a helper’s pay docked for transgressions like using a heater.

 Working and living conditions can be challenging, too.
-Since local laws deem that helpers must live with employers, they have little or no privacy and are constantly on-call, working long, tiring days.
+Since local laws deem that helpers must live with employers, they have little or no privacy and are constantly on call, working long, tiring days.
 Given the premium on space in Hong Kong’s overcrowded and exorbitantly priced housing market, many are forced to sleep in substandard conditions when the day’s chores are finally done—making their beds in bathrooms, on balconies, or under racks of drying clothes in corridors.

 In these circumstances, cricket is more than just a sport for the helpers.
-It’s a ready made family and cultivates a sense of pride.
+It’s a ready-made family and cultivates a sense of pride.
 “People say we’re just cleaners and nannies,” Alumbro tells TIME.
 “We are doing our best to change that.
 We are more than that.”

 In their own, small way the Divas are also part of a growing wave of women’s cricket.
 Women’s games now draw sizeable crowds and television viewers.
 One estimate suggests that close to 180 million people tuned in to the 2017 Women’s World Cup, with the 26,500 capacity crowd at London’s hallowed Lord’s cricket ground the largest ever for a women’s final.